James Robinson Player Prop Bets for NFL Week 14 | Jacksonville vs. Tennessee 12/12/2021

 Season Stats

-- Robinson has carried the ball 137 times for a team-high 678 yards (56.5 per game), with seven touchdowns.
+- Robinson has run for a team-high 678 yards on 137 carries (56.5 yards per game) and seven touchdowns.

 - He has received 137 of his team's 280 carries this season (48.9%).